Mr-Deej/mc-animation-blender/README.md

 ## Contact

 This is still very early alpha software.
 If you spot any bugs, make sure to tell me.
 You can email me at thesam54123@gmail.com.
-If you feel you can improve apon this and the related repos, feel free to create a pull request.
+If you feel you can improve apon this and the related repos, feel free to create a pull request..